 9. The same point can be made for the number of planning units.
 The discussion notes that the standard recommendation is not to use Marxan for more than 50,000, yet the results presented here are for more than three times that size.
 Do the general observations here hold true for a problem where Marxan would actually be considered useful?
 I’d like to see the results and the figures for a more realistic problem more representative of how Marxan is used in practice.
 If the message here is really that these other approaches can solve much larger problems than Marxan, then the messaging needs to be changed throughout the manuscript.

 Great point.
-We have adjusted the scenario we highlight in Figure 1 to represent what Marxan is intended to in practice, which is a problem with 37128 planning units.
+We have adjusted the scenario in Figure 1 to 37128 planning units, which is within the upper recommended limit for Marxan.
 We’ve also adjusted the number of iterations used to create Figure 1 to 10^7.
-As a consequence, we have also adjusted text in the Results section to reflect this change.
+We have adjusted text in the Results section to reflect this change.
 We also recalculated the savings calculations (Line XX) and updated text accordingly.
+These changes reinforce the conclusions of our study, showing the advantages of the ILP solvers for smaller planning areas.

 10. Although I agree that this is strictly a conservation planning paper (which is fine), it would be good to look outside the field for similar discussions and analyses.
 The tradeoffs between SA and ILP, or even heuristic vs exact optimisation methods is not a brand new one.
 The comparison is certainly novel here in a field that so heavily relies upon SA, but a richer context could be drawn from other literatures.

 Thank for this comment.
-We have now added the following sentence to the Introduction to make it clearer that the SA and ILP comparisons are not new, but that things have changed in favor of ILP in recent years (Line XX): “ The discussion about the pros and cons of linear programming versus heurists, such as SA, in conservation planning spans more than two decades (Cocks and Baird 1989, Underhill 1994, Church et al. 1996, Rodrigues and Gaston 2002, Önal 2004), but the EILP shortcomings mentioned above have largely been overcome in recent years (Beyer et al. 2016).”
+We have now added the following sentence to the Introduction to make it clearer that the SA and ILP comparisons are not new, but that things have changed in favor of ILP in recent years (Line XX): “ The discussion about the relative merits of linear programming versus heuristsics such as SA in conservation planning spans more than two decades (Cocks and Baird 1989, Underhill 1994, Church et al. 1996, Rodrigues and Gaston 2002, Önal 2004), but the EILP shortcomings mentioned above have largely been overcome in recent years (Beyer et al. 2016).”

 Minor issues